Fitz'ranolph History, Family Crest & Coats of Arms

 Fitz'ranolph Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include FitzRandolph, FitzRandolf, FetzRandolff, FitzRandulf, Randolph and many more.
+The various spellings include FitzRandolph, FitzRandolf, FetzRandolff, FitzRandulf, Randolph, FitzRaulf and many more.

 Early Notables of the Fitz'ranolph family (pre 1700)